-The ancient riding, devised by the Vikings, was smaller than it is today.
-It started on the north bank of the River Derwent, a boundary shared with the East Riding and stretched up to the river Tees.
-It included places such as Middlesbrough, Barnard Castle and Romaldskirk.
-Its boundary with the old West Riding met at the banks of the River Ouse at York and Ripon.
-This cuts across the hills and valleys of the Yorkshire Dales to east of Sedbergh.
+The ancient riding of North Yorkshire, devised by the Vikings, was a lot smaller than it is today.
+It first started on the north bank of the River Derwent, a boundary shared with the East Riding, and stretched up to the River Tees.
+This included places such as Middlesbrough, Barnard Castle and Romaldskirk.
+Its boundary connected to the old West Riding met at the banks of the River Ouse at York and Ripon.
+This boundary cuts across the hills and valleys of the Yorkshire Dales which is East of Sedbergh.

-An act in 1889 saw Northallerton become its own administrative centre and renamed the County of York and North riding.
-With the others, this followed the ancient boundaries set out by the Vikings.
+An act created in 1889 saw Northallerton become its own administrative centre and renamed the County of York and North Riding.
+Along with the others, this followed the ancient boundaries set out by the Vikings.

 The 1974 changes made North Yorkshire expand, more so in the North West.
-Where the dales fringe towns of Skipton, Settle and Harrogate joined the county from the reduced West riding.
-The area also took over the ancient independent area of “Ainsty”.
-This included York, Selby, first in the West Riding, and lands surrounding the River Ouse’s flow from York to the Humber estuary.
+Dales fringe towns of Skipton, Settle and Harrogate joined the county from the reduced West Riding.
+North Riding also took over the ancient independent area of “Ainsty.
+This included York, Selby, in the West Riding, and lands surrounding the Rover Ouse’s flow from York to the Humber Estuary.

-North Yorkshire is the largest and perhaps the most famous riding with its scenery, farms, dry stone walls and friendly folk, which help to make the county great.
+North Yorkshire is the largest and arguably the most famous Riding with its scenery, farms, dry stone walls and friendly folk, which help to make the county great.